Dallas Pro Sports Scene: Where to Catch Games and Good Times

 Men’s and Women’s Basketball: Mavs and Wings

-NBA’s entry into the Dallas pro sports fold is the Dallas Mavericks, the 2011 NBA champions led by Dirk Nowitzki, a 13-time league all-star.
+NBA’s entry into the Dallas pro sports fold is the Dallas Mavericks, NBA champions led by Dirk Nowitzki, a 13-time league all-star.
 The Mavs play at American Airlines Center, a multipurpose sports arena in Victory Park with 19,200 seating capacity.
-Since their inaugural 1980-81 season, the Mavericks have won three division titles and two conference championships in addition to their league title in 2011.
+Since their inaugural 1980-81 season, the Mavericks have won three division titles, two conference championships and their league title in 2011.
 Other legendary players include Hall of Fame guards Jason Kidd and Steve Nash.

-Women take flight in pro hoops, too, under the name of WNBA’s Dallas Wings.
-Originally founded in 1998 as the Detroit Shock, where the franchise won three league titles, the team relocated to Tulsa in 2010 before coming to Arlington and College Park Center arena in 2016.
+Women take flight in pro hoops, too, under the WNBA’s Dallas Wings.
+Originally founded in 1998 as Detroit Shock, where the franchise won three league titles, the team relocated to Tulsa in 2010 before coming to Arlington and College Park Center arena in 2016.

 Baseball: Texas Rangers

-In Arlington lies Globe Life Park, home of the 2010 and 2011 American League Champion Texas Rangers.
-The franchise, originally formed as the “new” Washington Senators in 1961, relocated to Arlington in 1972 to begin its operation as the Texas Rangers.
+In Arlington lies Globe Life Park, home of the American League Champion Texas Rangers.
+The franchise, originally formed as the ‘new’ Washington Senators in 1961, relocated to Arlington in 1972 to begin operation as the Texas Rangers.

 Over the years, the team has fielded such diamond standouts as Jeff Burroughs, Nelson Cruz, Juan Gonzalez, Josh Hamilton, Ivan Rodriguez, and baseball’s all-time best pitcher, Nolan Ryan.
 As of 2018, the Rangers are building a retractable-roof ballpark, Globe Life Field, with plans to open in 2020.